Learn more about the Network and Information Security Technology Research Group

 In the latest research assessment (Research Excellence Framework 2014), 80% of the Group’s input was rated as high-impact, whilst over 90% of the Group’s outputs were ranked as internationally recognised and over 40% as internationally excellent.

 One of the Network and Information Security Technology Research Group’s key pieces of research is VIBRANT.
-For this £130,000 Higher Education Academy funded project, researchers are developing a learning platform that allows training scenarios to be deployed to Cloud servers.
-This project will enable students to apply practical network security tools in real-world, industry-specified configurations.
-Although the work is ongoing, VIBRANT’s results should include the production of a practical e-learning platform and industry-defined scenarios.
-Research will also be carried out to assess the platforms suitability.
+For this £130,000 Higher Education Academy funded project, researchers developed a learning platform that allows training scenarios to be deployed to Cloud servers.
+This project has enabled students to apply practical network security tools in real-world, industry-specified configurations.

 Another key project for the Network and Information Security Technology Research Group is Aniketos – a €9.6 million European Union (FP7-ICT) funded project that produced a series of reports detailing secure service composition techniques.
 The researchers, who worked with 17 partners across the European Union, also assessed the applicability of the approaches for real-world use and developed an Open Source toolchain that has been used by SELEX Elsag and SAP within their software security processes.
 In addition to this, the Group’s digital forensics training and software has been used by England’s Cybercrime Centre of Excellence Network for Training Research and Education, as part of a ISEC (Prevention of and Fight against Crime) €900 000 project.